 Consider for a moment that families that have been able to accumulate financial assets have the best chance (highest probability) of passing on an inheritance.
 If you’ve worked your entire life to grow your wealth by saving and spending wisely, investing prudently, and avoiding big financial mistakes; doesn’t it make sense to pass that wisdom on to the next generation?

-I don’t mean to meddle in your family business, however, I’ve already told you that money conversations should not be taboo.
+I don’t mean to meddle in your family business, however, I’ve already told you that money conversations, especially about generational wealth, should not be taboo.
 We NEED to talk about money and remove the mystery.
 If not us, then who will influence our heirs?

 My hope with this article is to plant a seed for consideration.
 By no means do I have all the answers, but I enjoy thinking and creating out loud.
 My follow-up to this piece will continue the conversation about how to prepare our heirs for generational wealth.